uom-resquant/modelling_book/docs/08_logistic_regression.md

 + An estimated odds ratio ($exp^{\beta}$) equal to 1 implies no association
 + An estimated odds ratio ($exp^{\beta}$) greater than 1 implies a positive association

-Let's practice all that seeking to understand what factors are associated with greater or lower odds of marijuana-possession arrestees being released with a summons!
+Let's practice all that, seeking to understand what factors are associated with greater or lower odds of marijuana-possession arrestees being released with a summons!

 ## Fitting logistic regression